AlexLopezDevelop/weatherapp/README.md

 ## Installation

-1. Clone the repository.
+1. Clone the repository to your local machine.
 2. Open the project in Xcode.
+3. In the project navigator, locate the `Development.xconfig` file.
+4. Open the `Development.xconfig` file and add your API key from [OpenWeatherMap](https://openweathermap.org/api/one-call-api) in the following format:

+    ```
+    API_KEY = // Add your API key
+    ```

+   Replace `// Add your API key` with your actual API key.

+5. Save the `Development.xconfig` file.

-3. Build and run the app on a simulator or device.
+6. Build and run the application in Xcode.

 ## License